itstheholyginger/ml_exam3_studyguide/study_guide.md

 Alg: ![](resources/kmeans/Screenshot%20from%202020-04-15%2000-18-58.png)
 >k-means++ is never more than O(log k) away from optimal, and it is sometimes nearly O(1)

+- When we pick the kth mean, instead of choosing the absolute farthest away point, we choose a point where the probability thats proportional to the squared distance
+  -   A weighted random choice

 ### Cluster Initiation
 > Most important choice in running k-means is where to start the means for the clusters.